DrakeTwoOne/Udemy/README.md

 # Udemy
-This is a repository for new coding projects. - Tim Thomas, 13/1/2021
+This is a repository for new coding projects. - Tim Thomas, Jan 13th 2021